Young Dubliners

 In 2001, violinist Chas Waltz returned to the band and they joined Jethro Tull on a two-month, 30-city international tour.
 In 2002, they played the Winter Olympics in Salt Lake City, UT.
 That June they released a new album, Absolutely.
 Killian’s beer used a track from the album in a commercial and offered the band a sponsorship deal that included a Killian’s branded tour bus.
 Shortly after, the band rejoined Jethro Tull for a US tour.
 They followed that by joining Canadian band Great Big Sea and American Celtic rock band Seven Nations to form the Uprooted tour and also toured as the opening act for John Hiatt.
 In 2004, while preparing a third album with Higher Octave, lead singer Roberts developed vocal cord nodules which required surgery.
 After a brief delay they resumed recording and touring and the album, Real World, was released February 15, 2005.
 Jethro Tull’s Ian Anderson played flute on an instrumental track, "Banshee" and Eric Rigler appeared throughout the album on uilleann pipes.
 The Washington Post described the album as, "the commercial gold at the end of the rainbow for this criminally underappreciated rock band."

 In 2006, they signed with 429 Records and recorded an album consisting solely of covers of Irish songs.
 With All Due Respect - The Irish Sessions was released February 13, 2007 and reached 14 on the Billboard World Music chart.
 The single Rocky Road to Dublin peaked at 2 and remained on the chart for 115 weeks, while Foggy Dew reached 18 and remained on the chart for four weeks.
 In 2007, the Young Dubliners toured Denmark, performed a handful of shows in Norway, and played at the G!
 Festival in the Faroe Islands.
 On March 15, 2008, the group appeared live on the CBS Early Show.
 On February 3, 2009, they released Saints and Sinners on 429 Records.
 The album featured guest performances by Cindy Wasserman and Kenny Wayne Shepherd.
 On March 17, 2009, the band appeared on ABC-TV's Jimmy Kimmel Live!, and performed two tracks, "Rosie" and the album's title track, "Saint And Sinners".
 Jimmy Kimmel Live! featured the group a second time on March 17, 2011, when they played "Howya Girls".

-On July 13, 2013, the band released their ninth album, titled 9, which was funded by independent crowdsourcing.
+On July 13, 2013, the band released their ninth album, titled 9, which was funded by independent crowdfunding.